inscist/api-guidelines/Guidelines.md

 Services **MAY** support operation cancellation by exposing DELETE on the operation.
 If supported DELETE operations **MUST** be idempotent.

-> Note: From an API design perspective, cancellation does not explicitly mean rollback.
+> From an API design perspective, cancellation does not explicitly mean rollback.
 On a per-API defined case it may mean rollback, or compensation, or completion, or partial completion, etc.
 Following a cancelled operation, It **SHOULD NOT** be a client's responsibility to return the service to a consistent state which allows continued service.